The Liberty Trail

 Liberty Trail History Makers

 The Revolutionary War was a war unlike any other — one of ideas and ideals, that shaped “the course of human events.
-Explore the history and personalities from this pivotal time in American history.William Franklin, the loyalist governor of New Jersey and son of Benjamin Franklin, remained devoted to Britain throughout the American Revolution, even as his father supported the revolutionary cause.
+Explore the history and personalities from this pivotal time in American history.Most famous for his midnight ride, Revere rose from his early days as a silversmith's apprentice to become a key figure in the American Revolution, playing pivotal roles in spreading revolutionary messages and later establishing a successful career in the metal industry.